tink-ab/tink-money-manager-android/README.md

 ## Guides
 - [Customization guide](https://github.com/tink-ab/tink-link-android/blob/master/customization-guide.md) This document outlines how to customize colors and fonts for the finance overview UI
-- [Analytics Tracking guide](https://github.com/tink-ab/tink-link-android/blob/master/analytics-tracking-guide.md) This document outlines how to set up trackers for tracking screens and events in the finance overview UI for analytics
+- [Tracking guide](https://github.com/tink-ab/tink-link-android/blob/master/tracking-guide.md) This document outlines how to set up trackers for tracking screens and events in the finance overview UI